ngalinos95/Kikds4KidsDoc/docs/README.md

 # Privacy Policy for Kids4Kids
+## For any support contact us directly to kids4kidsbydnz@gmail.com
 _Last updated: [24/11/2024]_

 At Kids4Kids, your privacy is a top priority.
 This Privacy Policy explains how we collect, use, and protect your personal information while ensuring compliance with Apple’s App Store guidelines.